pyk/pyk.sh/tutorials/2022-03-19-install-dapptools-on-macos-m1.md

 ---
-layout: post.njk
+layout: tutorial.njk
-title: |
-    How to install dapptools on macOS M1
+title: How to install dapptools on macOS M1
-description: |
+description:
+    In this tutorial I will show you how to install dapptools on macos M1.
     Installing dapptools is very daunting task, especially dealing with nix package manager.
 In this post I will show you how to install dapptools on macOS M1
 date: 2022-03-19
-permalink: /install-dapptools-on-macos/
 tags:
     - post
+    - tutorial
+    - smart-contract
     - dapptools
 ---